 The EAACI 2020 guidelines provide several important recommendations for parents:

-Other Considerations: There are no specific recommendations on using soy protein formula, vitamin supplements, fish oil, prebiotics, probiotics, or synbiotics during pregnancy, breastfeeding, or infancy.
+There are no specific recommendations for using soy protein formula, vitamin supplements, fish oil, prebiotics, probiotics, or synbiotics during pregnancy, breastfeeding, or infancy.
 The guidelines also do not suggest altering the duration of exclusive breastfeeding.

 Understanding the EAACI 2020 Guidelines: Preventing Food Allergies